oddbyte/oddsu/README.md

 # OddSU
 ## The Key-Based SU system.

-### Install:
+### Compile and install automatically:
-Run the install.bash script in the release tab as root to start installation.
+Run the install.bash script in the release tab as root to start installation, create your SuperKey, and enjoy using OddSU!

-### Compile:
+### Compile and install manually:
 Run `git clone https://github.com/OddbyteWasTaken/oddsu.git` and move into the folder it creates.

 OR Download the latest release source.zip file, extract it, and cd into that folder.

-Run `bash compile.bash` as root or a user with sudo access
+Run `bash compile.bash` as root or a user with sudo access to compile the source code

 Create your SuperKey, and enjoy using OddSU!